New and Improved Program!

 There is one compulsory 3-day workshop delivered at the Dogs in Motion Canine Rehabilitation Clinic in Melbourne.
-This workshop is an intense practical hands-on practice of canine massage on real animal patients.
+This workshop is an intense practical hands-on practice of canine hydrotherapy on real animal patients.
 Devised to support your theoretical learning & ensure you achieve the necessary skills to competently deliver effective treatment.

 There is also a compulsory live teleconference for case presentations and to ensure integration of course content.